 World’s Fastest Electric Racecar Breaks Record at Zandvoort by 16 Seconds

-The passionate students behind InMotion have an ambitious goal – to create the fastest electric formula racecar in the world.
-And after years of research and development, they are starting to see results.
-Last weekend, the team got to see their IM/e racecar in action at Zandvoort, the largest racetrack in the Netherlands, and managed to do the circuit in a record-breaking 1:48.371 seconds – that’s 16 seconds faster than the previous electric lap record!
+The passionate students behind InMotion had an ambitious goal — to create the fastest electric formula racecar in the world.
+Years of research and development led them to an outstanding achievement in the summer of 2017.
+At Zandvoort, the largest racetrack in the Netherlands, their IM/e racecar completed the circuit in a record-breaking 1:48.371 seconds — that’s 16 seconds faster than the previous electric lap record!

 The team are determined to compete at the legendary Le Mans racetrack — a grueling 24-hour race, which is tough even on a conventional racecar.
 But before they get there, they’ll be testing out some more racetracks to fine-tune their car’s performance.
 After the result at Zandvoort, we’re feeling confident about their chances!

 Images courtesy of InMotion

 Never miss a story like this.
 Get them delivered to your inbox once a month.